![]() |

 York City around 1836.
 His brother

-Frederick joined the firm in 1847, but the partnership lasted only one year.
+Frederick joined the firm in 1847, but the partnership lasted only a year.
 Roux continued the business and remained

 achieved a reputation for manufacturing fine furniture in all the revival